moealaouie/thepythonpython/README.md

 python main.py

-css
-Copy code

 <h2>Gameplay</h2>

-- Use the arrow keys to navigate the snake around the screen.
+- Use the arrow keys or WASD to navigate the snake around the screen.
 - Eat food to grow longer and score points.
 - Avoid colliding with the walls or yourself.
+- Every time you eat food, the snake moves faster!

 <h2>Contributing</h2>